facebookresearch/dynalab/README.md

    import my_model
    ```
    We recommend using this method to read files (e.g. configs, vocabularies) which is often flat-structured by its nature.
-2. If you do not want to flatten the file structure (e.g. there may be too many dependencies involved), you can also read these files directly from the path `/home/model-server/code/<relative_path_inside_your_root_folder` without adding them to the dynalab config.
+2. If you do not want to flatten the file structure (e.g. there may be too many dependencies involved), you do not need to add them to the dynalab config.
+First of all, notice there is a `ROOTPATH` variable available in your handler template.
 Suppose the file locations are the same as those specified above (`configs/model_config.json` and `src/my_model.py`), you will read the config by
    ```
-   config = json.load("/home/model-server/code/configs/model_config.json")
+   config = json.load(os.path.join(ROOTPATH, "configs", "model_config.json"))
    ```
    and import the module by
    ```
    import sys
-   sys.path.append("/home/model-server/code")
-   from src import my_model
+   sys.path.append(ROOTPATH) # you can uncomment this line in the handler template from src import my_model
    ```
    We recommend using this method for importing self-defined modules.